VSCodium/vscodium/docs/howto-build.md

-# How to build VSCodium
+# How to build Codex

 ## Table of Contents